srobo/kitbook/docs/competition/team-support/battery-charging.md

 ### Swapping a team's battery - Helpdesk

-- Teams will bring their discharged battery to the Helpdesk
-- Discharged batteries should be placed in the discharged battery box
-- If the battery is damaged, red tape should be placed on it and it should be placed in the damaged LiPo bag instead of the discharged battery box.
-- A charged battery should be retrieved from the charged battery box and handed to the team.
-    - Do not allow teams to take batteries from the box themselves.
+Teams will bring discharged batteries to the Battery Charging station and require a replacement charged battery.
+A Battery Charging volunteer should receive the discharged battery from the team and place it in the discharged battery box.
+A charged battery should be removed from the charged battery box and handed to the team.
+Do not allow teams to take batteries from the box themselves - we want to prevent teams from hoarding batteries.
-    - If multiple batteries are returned, only give out one charged battery to each team.
-    - In the event that no charged batteries are in the box, contact the battery charging station over the radio to request more.

 ### Swapping batteries - Shuffling